altfatterz/spring-reactive-workshop/current-weather/README.md

 ```bash
 curl -i http://localhost:8081/measurements -H "Accept: application/stream+json" -u user:password
 ```

-Notice, if you omit or send `application/json` as accept header that you will get back a JSON array list.

 Notice, that with this request you subscribed to the stream, check the logs of the `temperature-service`